Renormalization group for effective field theories: cutoff schemes and universality: Calculation of non-universal corrections

 To work out a numerical example, we choose again $\l_0=0.008225$, like in Ref.~\onlinecite{II}, and we now set $g_0= (2\pi^2)^2\,0.00002= 0.007793$ (comparable to $\l_0$, the constant $A_3^{-1} = 2\pi^2$ coming from the WH equation).
 Equation~(\ref{crit}) gives $m_0^2 = -0.0068$ (with $h=\L_0=F_1=1$).
 By precisely tuning $m_0^2$, we find that a WH RG integration with $m_0^2=-0.00621$ yields $\l=0.005544$ and $m=0.0100834$ (which is small enough).
 Hence, $u=\l/m= 0.5498$.
 The solution of Eq.~(\ref{l0lr2loop}) for $\l$, with the sharp-cutoff values of constants $A$, $B$, $F_1$, bare coupling constants $\l_0=0.008225$, $g_0= 0.007793$, and mass $m=0.01008$, yields $\l=0.005834$, that is to say, $u= 0.5785$.
 These values of $\l$ and $u$ agree with the WH RG result (within a few percent error).
 However, they are quite different from the values obtained with the same $(m,\l_0)$ but with $g_0=0$.

 We can also consider the influence of having $g_0 \neq 0$ on the renormalization of $g$ itself.
-Note that Eq.~(\ref{gl2loop}), for $g_0=0$, gives $g \neq 0$ but only dependent on $u=\l/m$.
+Note that Eq.~(\ref{gl2loop}), in which $g_0=0$, gives $g \neq 0$ but only dependent on $u=\l/m$.
 In particular, taking the same $(m,\l_0)$ and $g_0=0$, we obtain $u=0.428$ and hence $g=0.13$.
 Taking $g_0= 0.007793$ instead, we obtain $g=0.29$.
 We can appreciate that a non-null $g_0$ greatly influences the renormalization of $g$, which is hardly universal for $m>0$.
 The WH RG integrations yield $g=0.27$ for $g_0= 0.007793$, and $g=0.14$ for $g_0= 0$.
 To explain why errors in $g$ are larger, we must consider that the perturbative series for $g$ in Eqs.~(\ref{gg0l2loop}) or (\ref{gl2loop}) are asymptotic and accurate only for very small $u$.
 This problem is quantified in Sect.~\ref{improved}.

 In fact, perturbation theory should not be expected to be reliable for $u>0.5$, in any event.
 In Sect.~\ref{improved}, we examine how reliable perturbation theory is for small $u$ and small $g_0$.
 We may guess that $g_0$ must be quite small; and indeed we have found that, for example, the value $g_0= (2\pi^2)^2\,0.0001= 0.03896$ is large enough already to ruin the agreement between the ERG and two-loop perturbation theory.
 Perhaps surprisingly, the non-universal terms in Eqs.~(\ref{l0lr2loop}) and (\ref{gg0l2loop}) are then considerable, especially, the two-loop contribution in Eq.~(\ref{gg0l2loop}).
+Let us see why.

+The relative magnitude of the $g_0^2$ term in Eq.~(\ref{gg0l2loop}) is given by the coefficient (between parenthesis), which has a fixed part and a mass-dependent logarithmic part.
+Naturally, the latter dominates as $m \ra 0$, but let us assume that $m \lesssim \L_0$ and so $ |\log(m/\L_0)| \ll 1$.
+The fixed part, with sharp-cutoff constants, is $19.0$.
+Therefore, we should have $g_0 \ll 1/19.0 = 0.053$.
 A deeper analysis is presented in Sect.~\ref{improved}, where two-loop perturbation theory is ``improved''.

 As regards the renormalization of $\l$, which is our main focus, the main role of a $g_0 \neq 0$ is that it gives rise to a term proportional to $\L_0$, which is a major contribution to Eq.~(\ref{l0lr2loop}).
 Naturally, the magnitude of that term is due to having $m/\L_0 \ll 1$.
 The term proportional to $\L_0$ has negative sign in Eq.~(\ref{l0lr2loop}) and makes a positive contribution to $\l$, making it considerably larger when $g_0>0$.